A Note on Sharpened Singular Adams-Type Inequalities: Asymptotic behavior of subcritical sharp singular Adams' type Inequality: Proof of Theorem

-from which the proof of Lemma \ref{lem7.2} is well established. \end{proof} Note that Lemma \ref{lem7.1} allows us to assume $\|\Delta u\|_p=1$ in the subcritical sharp singular Adams' type inequality.
-Now we can prove Theorem \ref{thm5.1}.
+Hence, we infer from the above equality that the proof of Lemma \ref{lem7.1} is completed. \end{proof} Due to Lemma \ref{lem7.1}, one can assume $\|\Delta u\|_p=1$ in the subcritical sharp singular Adams' type inequality.
+Now, we finish this section by proving Theorem \ref{thm5.1} as follows.